-The Thomas More Christian Leadership Formation programme is an exciting, brand-new course that has been developed by the charity and commences in July 2021.
+The Thomas More Christian Leadership Formation programme is an exciting, brand-new course that has been developed by the charity.

 It is offered to students who are motivated by their faith to help shape and create a society founded on Christian values: students who are seriously considering some form of public life or leadership role, and who are driven by a love of God and of neighbour.
 Candidates will need to demonstrate a strong level of academic ability through their GCSE grades and predicted A-level grades (or N5 qualifications in Scotland), as well as evidencing leadership qualities and an applied spiritual life.